fbpx

 The facts about landscape fabric as weed barriers

-Weed barriers were developed for agricultural use, meant to be used for one season only.
+Weed barriers were developed for agricultural use.

 Tough weeds most definitely will grow through weed fabrics.